1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-Human splenic fibroblasts have diverse applications.
-They help determine receptors and markers involved in proliferation, tissue repair, and inflammation.
-They are useful in establishing in vitro disease models for high throughput and high content screening, allowing researchers to study disease conditions and test potential interventions.
-Additionally, studying the role of spleen fibroblasts in the spleen’s structure and their regulation of neighboring cell types provides insights into immune functions and host defense mechanisms.
-This knowledge can contribute to the development of targeted therapies and advancements in immune-related treatments.
+Human splenic fibroblasts can be used to identify receptors and markersinvolved in proliferation, tissue repair, and inflammation.
+They are useful for establishing in vitro disease models for high-throughput and high-content screening, allowing researchers to investigate disease mechanisms and test potential interventions.
+Additionally, studying the role of spleen fibroblasts in the spleen’s structure and their modulation of surrounding immune cells provides insights into immune functions and host defense mechanisms.

 These fibroblasts provide structural support to the spleen and maintain the integrity of splenic tissue.